gSchool/galvanize-bookshelf/4_authentication_authorization.md

 | `POST`         | `/favorites`                | `{ "bookId": 2 } ` | `200`           | `{ "id": 2, "bookId": 2, "userId": 1, ... }`         |
 | `DELETE`       | `/favorites`                | `{ "bookId": 1 }`  | `200`           | `{ "bookId": 1, "userId": 1, ... }`                  |

 Additionally, ensure the middleware handles the following HTTP requests and sends back the associated HTTP response.
 The information in the request body uses the `application/json` content type while the information in the response body uses the `text/plain` content type.
-Assume no session has been created.
+Assume no token has been created.

 | Request Method | Request URL                 | Request Body      | Response Status | Response Body     |
 |----------------|-----------------------------|-------------------|-----------------|-------------------|